Trebuchet vs Catapult: Understanding the Differences Between Medieval Siege Machines

 Better Accuracy

-Compared to many earlier siege weapons, trebuchets often delivered more predictable results.
+Compared with many earlier siege weapons, trebuchets often produced more consistent results.

 Psychological Impact

-Massive projectiles flying through the air could intimidate defenders.
+Massive projectiles flying through the air created fear among defenders.

 Engineering Principles Behind Siege Machines